-Teams will be randomly formed, and made up of 4-6 students, each team representing a minimum of 3 colleges.
-The maximum amount of teams will be 18.
+Teams are made up of 4-6 students, each team representing a minimum of 3 colleges.
+The maximum number of teams will be 18.